seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 In this phase, the linker reads optimized a native object file and updates the internal global symbol table to reflect any changes.
-The linker also collects information about any changes in use of external symbols by LLVM bitcode files.
+The linker also collects information about any changes in use of external symbols by LLVM37 bitcode files.
 In the example above, the linker notes that ``foo4()`` is not used any more.
 If dead code stripping is enabled then the linker refreshes the live symbol information appropriately and performs dead code stripping.

-After this phase, the linker continues linking as if it never saw LLVM bitcode files.
+After this phase, the linker continues linking as if it never saw LLVM37 bitcode files.

 .. _libLTO: